siwei-li/git-spaces-extension/README.md

 - **📍 Space Name**: Shows current assignment
 - **→ Space Name**: Click to assign to a different space
 - **+ New Space**: Create a new space and assign this hunk

-### Switching Spaces

-Click on a space in the sidebar to switch to it.
-The extension will:
-1. Save (unapply) hunks from the current space
-2. Switch to the target branch (if applicable)
-3. Apply hunks assigned to the target space

 ### Managing Spaces